intelia-agility/mlspecialisation/usecase2/README.md

 Based on the above explorative data analysis, we decided on the following approach in feature engineering, with the code being explained in detail in the following chapter.

-1. Despite the fact that product_category_1, product_category_2, product_category_3, user_id, occupation, and marital_status are all numerical, they are more likely to be categorical features instead.
+1. even though product_category_1, product_category_2, product_category_3, user_id, occupation, and marital_status are all numerical, they are more likely to be categorical features instead.
 In the following feature processing, we will treat all data features as categorical features.

 2. The product_category_2 and product_category_3 have quite a few missing values.
 Especially the product_category_3 has a very high missing value rate.
 Considering the triangular patterns between product_category_1 vs. product_category_2, and product_category_2 vs. product_category_3 we believe the missing values are on purpose.
 We will keep all the missing values and will deal with them in the data processing.